 The Coronavirus crisis has had a devastating effect on thousands of lives and businesses worldwide.
 We don't know how many more will be impacted, but the global stock market has already started to crash, which implies that everyone will be affected in some way sooner or later.

 Is there any way to keep your business activities alive during such challenging times?

 Yes!
 One of the ways to do this is to invest in your website and blog content to make sure that you continue communicating with existing and prospective customers and partners.

 Even if your local biz is shut down now due to the quarantine, the search engine traffic hasn't been locked for you — you can still share your expertise, describe products, exchange opinions, collect feedback, plan future campaigns, etc. Why lose these opportunities?

-In today's post, I want to focus on the fundamentals of SEO and online marketing for bloggers.
-I want to show how you can build the strong foundation for your blog, make it optimized for users and search engines, and protect it from penalties.
+In this guide, I want to focus on the fundamentals of SEO and online marketing for businesses that are quite new to blogging.
+I want to show how you can build the strong foundation for your blog, make it optimized for users and search engines, without spending a fortune on costly tools and services.

 Fix technical issues and improve load speed

 If you could only do one thing to your blog, it should be onsite optimization.
 If your website cannot be crawled, if it takes too long to load or it can't be viewed on mobile devices, your cool content won't stand a single chance to catch readers attention.

 To check how "healthy" your blog is from the technical point of view, you can scan it with a tool like WebSite Auditor.